BakingSodaSpirit/Morphological_erosion_dilation/README.md

 0	0	1	1	1<br />
 0	0	1	1	0<br />
 0	0	1	0	0<br />
-3.plot result of erosion or dilation
+3.plot result of erosion or dilation<br />
 4.plot the execution of different iterations